wdherndon/FullStackEmbedded.github.io/index.md

 invention of the reprogrammable computer.

 Two essential results of the expansion of affordable embedded systems are:
-* It's easier to learn.
-If you can program a chip to work with a given set of hardware, it's no longer a huge leap to develop something else on another system.
+* **It's easier to learn.** If you can program a chip to work with a given set of hardware, it's no longer a huge leap to develop something else on another system.
-*

-You used to have to build a chip to do what you wanted.
-Now you take a single chip and do whatever you want wih it.
-You're more flexible.
+* **Development is drastically less expensive.** Because the hardware can be used in multiple contexts, less specialized parts are needed.
+And if you're short on parts you can always take old projects apart and reuse the individual components.

+That means that it's now feasible for students in Africa to build their own sensing systems, robots from scratch, with the right imagination and knowledge.

 ## Full stack: going the whole nine yards
+Devices that change lives are based on stacks of technologies that work together.
+You can't run a washing machine without power infrastructure.
+You also can't show a video without graphic drivers, codecs and speakers.

+Our goal at Full Stack Embedded is to show how deep stacks of technologies can be put together in individual projects to produce inventions that are useful in real life.
+In our projects, students learn to power their devices, collect and process data, and produce responses that are relevant in the real world - be it in the form of a webpage or the motion of a robot's arm.
+We can't cover ever technology out there, but we hope to give our students glimpses into projects complex enough to prepare them for whatever they decide to tackle on their own.

+## It's about the community
+No man is an island, and only the fewest projects are realizable without a good team.
+Full Stack Embedded strives to foster communities of students around the world with heterogeneous skill sets, encouraging them to work together to work on projects even after the course is done.
+That's why we found Full Stack Embedded chapters where we work - so that people who get to know each other before and during the courses have a forum to continue to collaborate in the future.
+In the long term, we hope to connect various chapters so that they can exchange knowledge, skills, tips, tricks and maybe even more beyond the borders of their own countries.

 # What we do
 Executive summary: Really cool stuff